freenas/freenas-docs/userguide/sharing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Configuring a quota for each Time Machine share helps prevent backups
 from using all available space on the %brand% system.
-Time Machine waits
+Time Machine
-two minutes before creating a full backup.
-Incremental backups are also
-created.
-Hourly backups for the last 24 hours, daily backups for the
-last month, and weekly backups for previous months. **The oldest backups
+creates ongoing hourly, daily, weekly, and monthly backups.
-are deleted when a Time Machine share fills up, so make sure that the
+**The oldest backups are deleted when a Time Machine share fills up,
-quota size is large enough to hold the desired number of backups.** Note
+so make sure that the quota size is large enough to hold the desired
+number of backups.**
-that a default installation of macOS is over 20 GiB.
+Note that a default installation of macOS is over 20 GiB.

 Configure a global quota using the instructions in
 `Set up Time Machine for multiple machines with OSX Server-Style Quotas